Committing and Synchronizing in a Single-Bound Model

 How to Commit Files in a Single-Bound Project

-1. Open the project in MadCap Flare and make your changes.
+1. Open the project locally in MadCap Flare and make your changes.

 Note If you are using Git branching, make sure the appropriate branch is active.
 When you commit the changes, it will be for that branch.
 See Branching.